Tk-Glitch/PKGBUILDS/wine-tkg-git/wine-tkg-userpatches/README.md

 You can use your own wine-staging patches by giving them the .mystagingpatch extension.

 You can also revert wine-staging patches by giving them the .mystagingrevert extension.

-## For dxvk
-You can use your own dxvk patches by giving them the .mydxvkpatch extension.

-You can also revert dxvk patches by giving them the .mydxvkrevert extension.

-## For d9vk
-You can use your own d9vk patches by giving them the .myd9vkpatch extension.

-You can also revert d9vk patches by giving them the .myd9vkrevert extension.